AlekseiZhuravlev/alekseizhuravlev.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a MSc Computer Science student at the University of Bonn, Germany.
-I am interested in <u>Virtual Humans</u>, <u>Denoising Diffusion Models</u>, and <u>Neural Radiance Fields</u>.

 Currently, I am working on a Master Thesis "Denoising Diffusion for Mesh Correspondence".
 Previously, I worked on a NeRF-based 3D reconstruction of a hand at ETH Zurich.

 {style="text-align: justify;"}